 Use UV lights

 Passively keeping your phone clean is another great idea.
-This portable UV lights phone sterilizer will do the trick.
+This portable UV light phone sterilizer will do the trick.

 You’re going to love how easy it is to use.
-Just press the clean switch to start sterilizing and the machine will stop automatically after 5 minutes, when the cleaning process has finished.
+Just press the clean switch to start sterilizing and the machine will stop automatically when the cleaning process has finished.

 Disinfecting frequently touched objects like your phone is one of the CDCs recommendations to prevent the spread of the coronavirus.
 Keep reading for more suggestions.